-Upon arrival to camp, all youth and adults will need to pass through a medical pre-screening prior to check-in.
+Upon arrival to camp, all youth and adults will need to pass through a medical pre-screening at the designated location prior to check-in.
+This will include temperature checks and an updated questionnaire completion prior to the individual scouts/leaders moving to the registration tent.
+Individuals who are not able to pass the health screening will be required to avoid entering camp.
 Following this, they must turn in health forms to the Health Officer.
 This is where you will be cleared to take the swim test.
 Please make sure that all medicine to be turned in is well marked and all medical forms are up to date and complete including signatures from parents or legal guardians and physicians.

-Unit leaders are encouraged to turn in health forms during the pre-camp leader's meeting.
+Unit leaders are encouraged to turn in health forms in advance to the Camp Director or Health Officer.
 By turning in the forms early, the Health Officer is able to better prepare for the coming week and identify any issues that may prevent scouts from participating in camp activities.
 It is much easier to obtain missing signatures or information the week before the scout arrives as opposed to trying to get signatures or authorization on Sunday when most places are closed.